-If you have a concern about any aspect of this study, you can speak to the researchers who will do their best to answer your questions:

-[daljit.jagdev@kcl.ac.uk, Professor Mark Ide at Tel: 0207 188 5391or by email: mark.ide@kcl.ac.uk] If you remain unhappy and wish to complain formally, you can do this through the Guy's and St Thomas' Patients Advice and Liaison Service (PALS) on 020 7188 8801, pals@gstt.nhs.uk.
+If you have a concern about any aspect of this study, you should ask to speak to the researchers who will do their best to answer your questions [Principal Investigator, Professor Mark Ide at Tel: 0207 188 5391or by email: mark.ide@kcl.ac.uk] If you remain unhappy and wish to complain formally, you can do this through the Guy's and St Thomas' Patients Advice and Liaison Service (PALS) on 020 7188 8801, pals@gstt.nhs.uk.
 The PALS teams are based in the main entrance on the ground floor at St Thomas' Hospital and on the ground floor at Guy's Hospital in the Tower Wing.